 What should I do if I’m targeted by a pension scam?

 If you’ve been the victim of a scam don’t be embarrassed to report it.
 It can happen to anyone of any age.
 Report the scam to the police and also contact Action Fraud.
-The information you give to Action Fraud can help track down the scammer.
-You can report the scam online or by calling 0300 123 2040.

 For more information call Age Cymru Advice on 08000 223 444